Data was last updated on 4th of February 2022 to include the first half of the 2021/22 season.

 We can see that the difference between the two shots has become smaller and smaller in recent years.
 In 2000-01, the average 3-pointer netted 0.14 points more than the average 2-pointer, so there was a very high incentive to shoot more 3-pointers as it was a far more productive play.

-In 2020, the shot selection has changed drastically and the difference has shrunk to 0.03 points per shot.
-Players no longer shoot a lot of inefficient mid-range jumpers and because of that the expected value of a 2-pointer has risen from 0.92 in 2000-01 to 1.05 in 2019-20.
+In 2022, the shot selection has changed drastically and the difference is almost zero!
+Players no longer shoot a lot of inefficient mid-range jumpers and because of that the expected value of a 2-pointer has risen from 0.92 in 2000-01 to 1.07 in 2021-22.

 If players get even more skilled at deep shots, the NBA changes the rules, or teams develop new defensive strategies to better defend 3-pointers, this might change again and teams using advanced analytics would adopt to get the most out of every shot.